apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Blinken reiterates human rights findings on Israel**
+**With Brad Marchand out for Game 4, Bruins seek to avenge him**

-You can read more about it [here](https://www.politico.com/news/2024/05/12/blinken-reiterates-findings-israel-00157491).
+You can read more about it [here](https://www.espn.com/nhl/story/_/id/40131959/with-brad-marchand-game-4-bruins-seek-avenge-him).

 ## Requirements
 - Python 3.8